Norske Talenter series 2

 The 2009 series of Norske Talenter was the first series of this television programme.
 It began airing on TV 2 February 13, 2009 with audition in Bergen, and the live final was held May 8, 2009.
-The winners this season, was the hip hop dance crew Quick Style at the ages 17–18.
-Runner-up became 14-year-old classical singer Lydia Hoen Tjore and 6-year old magician Brian Aksnes Hoseth finished in third place.
+The winners this season were the hip hop dance crew Quick Style at the ages 17–18.
+The runner-up was 14-year-old classical singer Lydia Hoen Tjore and 6-year old magician Brian Aksnes Hoseth finished in third place.